mokadi-suryaprasad/kubernetes-notes/Kubernetes-errors/README.md

 4. Look at events in the cluster with `kubectl get events`.

-# RunContainerError - What It Means and How to Fix It
+# 4.RunContainerError - What It Means and How to Fix It

 ## What is RunContainerError?
 `RunContainerError` is an error that happens when a container is created but cannot start running.
 This means something is preventing the container from executing properly.